Pingdom Check

 Christmas in Iceland: The Yule Lads

 If your mother was a fearsome ogress, your father a lazy ogre, and you lived in a cold and grimy cave up in the mountains, do you think you’d be very nice?
 Well, the Icelandic Yule Lads aren’t particularly.
-There are 13 of these troublesome brothers, each one arriving in one of the 13 nights before Christmas to wreak havoc in Icelandic homes.
+There are 13 of these troublesome brothers, each arriving on the 13 nights before Christmas to wreak havoc in Icelandic homes.

 Meet the Yule Lads and friends